-The employment programme responds to barriers individuals may face when aiming to find employment
+The employment programmes respond to barriers individuals may face when aiming to find employment.

 At Specialist Autism Services we understand the barriers individuals on the autism spectrum face when looking for and maintaining suitable employment.

 We have developed a range of tried and tested programmes of support to address these barriers to employment, and empower individuals to make progress towards their work related goals.